Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 Completely different problem.

-Plea would bear on that very boring note.
+Let's leave it there on that very boring note.
+Yeah.

 It helps more people find the show.